wavefunction91/IntegratorXX/README.md

 ## Synopsis

 IntegratorXX is a modern C++ library for the generation of atomic and molecular grids for quantum chemistry calculations.
+Among the most important applications of these grids is the evaluation of exchange--correlation (XC) related quantites (energies, potentials, etc) required for density functional theory calculations.

-It provides a uniform interface for the generation of primitive, radial and solid angle quadratures, as well as there combination into spherical grids.
+IntegratorXX provides a uniform interface for the generation of primitive, radial and solid angle quadratures, as well as there combination into spherical grids.

 ## Design Goals